Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 How Hermes self-creates and improves skills

-This is the feature that distinguishes Hermes from most AI agents.
 When the agent successfully completes a complex task it is likely to face again, it can write the procedure as a new skill in ~/.hermes/skills/.
-On the next occurrence: load the skill, follow the documented procedure, and if the procedure works better or differently, update the skill file.
+On the next occurrence: load the skill, follow the documented procedure, and if the procedure runs better or differently, update the skill file.
+This is the feature that distinguishes Hermes from most AI agents — no other mainstream agent framework in 2026 has a working equivalent.

-The improvement loop in practice: say you ask Hermes to set up a new Python project with a specific structure (venv, pytest, linting config).
-It works through the steps, succeeds, and writes a create-python-project.md skill capturing those steps.
-Next time you ask for the same thing, it loads the skill and executes faster.
-If you change your preferred structure, it updates the skill to match.
+In practice: ask Hermes to set up a new Python project with a specific structure — a venv, pytest, linting config.
+It works through the steps, succeeds, and writes a create-python-project.md skill.
+Next time you ask for the same setup, it loads the skill and executes faster.
+If you later change your preferred structure, update the skill to match.

 The Skills Hub — agentskills.io

 The Skills Hub at agentskills.io is Hermes's community skill marketplace.
-Skills are submitted by community members, reviewed (though not all skills undergo security review), and installable directly from the CLI:
+Skills are submitted by community members and installable directly from the CLI:

-Skill categories on the Hub include: development tools (deployment, testing, CI), productivity (email management, calendar, task tracking), data processing (web scraping, file conversion), system administration, API integrations (Stripe, GitHub, Notion), and lifestyle (personal finance, health tracking).
+Categories on the Hub include: development tools (deployment, testing, CI), productivity (email management, calendar, task tracking), data processing (scraping, file conversion), system administration, API integrations (Stripe, GitHub, Notion), and lifestyle (personal finance, health tracking).

-Skills on the Hub come from a range of authors.
-Not all skills are security reviewed.
+Not all skills undergo security review.
 The same caution applies as installing any third-party package: read the skill file before running it in an environment with credentials or shell access.
-A skill that calls a remote URL on your behalf, runs shell commands with elevated permissions, or reads sensitive files deserves scrutiny before installation.
-Check the author's publish history and read the skill's implementation before installing anything that touches your data.
+A skill calling a remote URL on your behalf, running shell commands with elevated permissions, or reading sensitive files deserves scrutiny before you install it.
+Check the author's publish history, read the implementation, and do not install anything touching your data from an author with no track record.

 Hermes skills vs OpenClaw plugins

 OpenClaw uses a plugin system hosted on ClawHub.
-The structural differences from Hermes skills:
+The structural differences:

 FeatureHermes SkillsOpenClaw Plugins